 Colleges’ Recruiting Budgets Are Affected By COVID-19

 Not every college has the budget of the best and biggest Blue Bloods, and the pandemic has affected college sports programs across the board.
 Fortunately, it doesn’t seem that many (if any) colleges will drop men’s or women’s basketball, but it doesn’t mean athletic departments won’t be more frivolous in their recruiting budgets or communicate to their coaching staffs that things have to be done with the almighty dollar in mind more than ever.
 Colleges don’t have the time to watch players they can’t recruit, go recruit in regions they normally don’t land players from or correspond or watch film of players who can’t compete at their level.
-Sith that in mind, it’s important to be realistic, pro-active, and open-minded about the recruiting process.
+With that in mind, it’s important to be realistic, pro-active, and open-minded about the recruiting process.
 Colleges are going to rely more on technology to evaluate so quality game film and access to it is a must.
 Make sure to don’t forget to identify yourself on your game tape.
 And just because colleges are casting a narrower net because of the state of the game, doesn’t mean you have to as a potential recruit.
 In fact, cast a wider net, reach out to colleges (don’t be generic, college coaches can sniff that out) and don’t be afraid.
-What’s the worse the can happen?
+What’s the worse that can happen?
 So you don’t get a response or a response that informs you they are not interested.
 Simply try another program.
 Keeping a positive attitude about the recruiting process will put you in the best position possible when opportunity knocks.